 Through the years, he wrote a number of rock songs for his own enjoyment.
 Little did he know what that would lead to.
 Music got put on the shelf for several years to pursue a career, raise a family and eventually to start and build his own business.
 After that phase of his life moved to a comfortable level, Mike decided to get back into music, jamming with a number of bands and playing a few gigs sporadically around the Atlanta area.
 Finally, he reached a point in life where the time and resources were available to cut and release an album of original songs.

-Mike believes that what you hear on commercial radio is mostly cookie-cutter formula crap and even recorded a song he wrote about it titled "Pop Style Cookie-Cutter Formula Country Song", poking a little fun at the dilemna.
+Mike believes that what you hear on commercial radio is mostly cookie-cutter formula crap and even recorded two songs he wrote about it titled "Pop Style Cookie-Cutter Formula Country Song" and "Too Old and Too Country" poking a little fun at Nashville.
 He believes the real artists are the independent folks that you never hear on commercial radio.
 As a successful and independent business owner, this fits right into his outlook and philosophy about being free to create your own future and carve your own path through life.